 - 1/4 cup melted coconut oil

-- 1/2 cup + 2 tbsp unsweetened non-dairy milk (I use almond)
+- 1/2 cup + 2 tablespoons unsweetened non-dairy milk (I use almond)

-- 1/4 cup + 2 tbsp unsweetened pumpkin puree (NOT pumpkin pie filling)
+- 1/4 cup + 2 tablespoons unsweetened pumpkin puree (NOT pumpkin pie filling)

 - Preheat oven to 375 degrees.